crypto-org-chain/cronos/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Chain!
-The goal of the cronos repository is to develop the implementation of Crypto.org Cronos Chain to best power its network use cases in payments, finance and digital assets.
+Thank you for your interest in contributing to Cronos!
+The goal of this repository is to develop the implementation of Cronos.
+Cronos is the first Ethereum-compatible blockchain network built on Cosmos SDK technology.
+An open-source and permission-less Layer 1 chain, Cronos aims to massively scale the DeFi, GameFi, and overall Web3 user community by providing builders with the ability to instantly port apps and crypto assets from other chains while benefiting from low transaction fees, high throughput, and fast finality.
 If you have any questions, feel free to ask on [Discord](https://discord.gg/pahqHz26q4).

+testing

 All work on the code base tries to adhere to the "Development Process" described in [The Collective Code Construction Contract (C4)](https://rfc.zeromq.org/spec/42/#24-development-process).